 Al found that the divisive rhetoric of the two major parties was ensuring that little progress was made in addressing the issues of most importance to citizens.
 He then took on being an independent public policy leader and candidate in an independent movement throughout the Southeast region of the United States.

 As an independent candidate, Al has run for public office as U.S. Senator, Governor and Lieutenant Governor of Georgia, Atlanta City Council President, and Mayor of Atlanta, most recently in 2017.

-As of March 3, 2020, Al is a qualified candidate in Georgia's 2020 U.S. Senate Special Election to fill Senator Johnny Isakson’s seat.
+On March 3, 2020, Al qualified to be a candidate in Georgia's 2020 U.S. Senate Special Election to fill Senator Johnny Isakson’s seat.

-Al accepts Sen. Isakson's challenge to bring a consensus-building, bipartisan approach to public policy in the United States Senate for the citizens of Georgia.
+Al accepted Sen. Isakson's challenge to bring a consensus-building, bipartisan approach to public policy in the United States Senate for the citizens of Georgia.

-U.S. Senate Candidate Al Bartell remains committed that neighborhood, community, faith, and small business leaders have access to the public policy process to the same degree as lobbyists, special interest groups, and corporations.
+U.S. Public Policy Leader Al Bartell remains committed that neighborhood, community, faith, and small business leaders have access to the public policy process to the same degree as lobbyists, special interest groups, and corporations.